SSWConsulting/SSW.Rules.Content/categories/software-development/rules-to-better-bots.md

 Bots promote an effective and productive work place.
 Many companies are already using them more than regular 'search' functionality.

-Want a GPT powered chatbot on your website?
-Check [SSW's Bots Consulting page](https://www.ssw.com.au/consulting/chatbots).
+Want to have a business grade bot powered by serious AI?
+Check [SSW's Bots Consulting page](https://www.ssw.com.au/consulting/bots).